-Vision loss may occur from an abnormality in the visual system from the tear film to the occipital cortex.
+Vision loss may occur from an abnormality at any point in the visual pathway from the tear film to the occipital cortex.
 The most important factor to determine initially is the rapidity of symptom onset.
 Early assessment of the presence or absence of associated symptoms such as pain, double vision, and flashes and/or floaters is also important.
-This helps to identify patients with potentially life-threatening disease, and highlights those patients who require prompt ophthalmology opinion or surgical intervention.
+This helps to identify patients with potentially life-threatening disease, and highlights those requiring prompt ophthalmology evaluation or surgical intervention.

->

-> Acute vision loss that occurs suddenly or over the course of several minutes to hours usually requires urgent ophthalmic opinion.
-Sub-acute or chronic cases (where vision loss has developed over weeks, months, or years) may still need specialist input but usually on a non-urgent basis.
+Acute vision loss that occurs suddenly or over the course of several minutes to hours usually requires urgent ophthalmic consultation.
+People with sub-acute or chronic vision loss (where vision loss has developed over weeks, months, or years) may still need specialist input, but usually on a non-urgent basis.

->

-> Any significant vision loss justifies a call to the ophthalmologist for advice on referral timing.
+Any significant vision loss justifies a call to an ophthalmologist for advice on referral timing.

->

-> Vision loss may also be the initial manifestation of a number of systemic diseases for which separate work-up is required.
+Vision loss may also be the initial manifestation of a number of systemic diseases for which separate work-up is required.

 Retinal or optic nerve disease may present acutely.
 Other acute causes of vision loss include acute angle-closure glaucoma, retinal vascular occlusion, and trauma.
 Retrospective data suggest that, in the UK, the largest proportion of patients accessing emergency eye services are aged 50-90 years, possibly because of increased risk for ocular emergencies including vitreoretinal, retinal vascular, and macular disorders.
 Patients attending emergency departments with ocular trauma are younger.